Updated: Aug 31

-So, let’s do that.
-Let’s inspire those around us by going for the one change that means the most to us, because that is the change that will lift our lives highest, and theirs too, now.
+So, let’s inspire those around us by going for the one change that means the most to us, because that change will lift our lives highest (and maybe theirs too).

-Scorekeeping: "I did for you, now you do for me.
+"I did for you, now you do for me.
 Why aren't You?"
-Scorekeeping is the one and only game where both sides feel like they are losing -- and fight to stop feeling that way.
+Scorekeeping is the one and only game where both sides feel like they are losing - and ruin the relationship to stop feeling that way.

 All She Ever Wanted Was...